-- France holds the world record for most number of time zones i.e. 12.
+- France holds the world record for the most number of time zones i.e. 12.

 - Just like India, China also has a single time zone which is a problem for them also and the reason given by communist party was “to enhance National unity”, but this step backfired for them.

 A solution is needed to avoid problems with IST in North East India.
-That can be solved by either creating two time zones or changing the whole country’s time to the time at exact vertical center line of the country.
+That can be solved by either creating two time zones or changing the whole country’s time to the time at the exact vertical centre line of the country.

-Afterwords :- What is your opinion on this topic?
+What is your opinion on this topic?
 Express your thoughts in the comment section below.
-Subscribe to our blog to get new topics delivered to your mail.
+And subscribe to our blog to get new topics delivered to your mail.

 Copyright @ Group Discussion Ideas.